loripsdol/exos_cpp/README.md

-# Loripsdol's works in progress in 2017
+# Works in progress - 2017
 More studies very soon